dawei-zh/dawei-zh/README.md

 For most of my repository, I organize them in the following way

 * `resource` as prefix: some useful resource
-* `research` as prefix: about my research
+* `research` as prefix: about my research, draft version
-* `project` as prefix: projects as exercise or personal interest
+* `lab` as prefix: projects as exercise or personal interest
 * Not include above prefix: please read the `README.md` file of a certain repository for details

 📫 Please feel free to contact me via